Javran/Thinking-dumps/sicp/ch04/qeval.md

 its name suggests).
 The rule body part (namely the third element) can contain complex queries and will be handled by either simple handler or handlers stored in the global table according to the query itself.

+Like assertions, `THE-RULES` holds all rules in the system.
+Rules that begin with a constant symbol or a variable are also stored in a global table.
+Rules that begins with a constant symbol will be stored in a stream whose first index is the constant symbol, and second index is the symbol `'rule-stream`.
+Rules that begins with a variable will be stored into a stream with its first index begin `'?` and second index `'rule-stream`.

 ## qeval-pattern.scm